 Photographs

-- Eight (8) recent passport-sized photographs per applicant and each dependent, taken within the last six months, against a white background, meeting CIU specifications
+- Eight (8) recent passport-size photographs per applicant and each dependant, taken within the past six months, against a white background, in accordance with CIU specifications

 Background and Character Documents

-- Police clearance certificate from every country of residence for the past ten years — apostilled and dated within six months of application
+- Police clearance certificate from every country of residence over the past ten years — apostilled and dated within six months prior to application submission

-- Sworn affidavit of good character — drafted and notarised by a licensed attorney
+- Sworn declaration of good character — prepared and notarised by a qualified solicitor

 - Declaration of no criminal history